rootmos/ppx_ski/README.md

     (* prints: (a(b(b))) *)
 ```

-The curious can set the environment variable `SKI_LOG=1` and see the derivations as they happen.
+The curious can set the environment variable `SKI_LOG=1` here as well to see what's going on under the hood.

 References